-"Thus the tension in the Gospels is not between Jesus and 'the Jews.'
-The tension is between Jesus the Galilean hillbilly proclaimer of the coming of God's Kingdom of non-violent justice and the Judean snobbish elites who are also collaborators of the Roman Empire of violent non-justice."
+The tension in the Gospels is not between Jesus and "the Jews."
+The tension is between Jesus the Galilean hillbilly proclaimer of the coming of God's Kingdom of non-violent justice and the Judean snobbish elites who are also collaborators of the Roman Empire of violent non-justice.

 Sunday Between November 20 and November 26 Inclusive